worldviewer/refactor/README.md

     import picker from '../../node_modules/pickadate/lib/picker.js';
     import hammer from '../../node_modules/hammerjs/hammer.js';

-This shim does indeed seem to get past some of the more typical errors that I've seen with this issue, but it leaves me with ...
+This shim does indeed seem to get past most of the more typical errors that I've seen with this issue, but it does not fully resolve them.
+Since I'd like to get on to other aspects of the refactor, I'm going to go ahead and revert to pulling Materialize in via script tag.

+That worked, with some minor stylistic implications related to the new SCSS workflow (Materialize is overriding my list item styles).
+So, I've added my own overrides to deal with that.

+Now, I'm going to refactor the SCSS to reduce redundancy.